 How do I tell bailiffs I’m vulnerable?

-Facing bailiff action as a vulnerable individual can be daunting, so you must inform an enforcement agent of your situation as soon as possible.
-This can be done by contacting them directly or getting a carer, friend, or relative to contact them on your behalf.
+Facing enforcement action as a vulnerable person can be daunting, so you must inform the bailiff of your situation as soon as possible.
+To do this, contact them directly or get a carer, friend, or relative to contact them on your behalf if you’re unable to do so.

 The quickest way to get in touch with a bailiff is to call the number listed on the enforcement notice.
 This must be done within seven days to prevent bailiffs from visiting you or adding extra fees without knowing your circumstances.

-When you talk to an enforcement agent, you must explain why bailiff action could be more difficult for you than the average person and ask them to cancel any upcoming visits because of the extra distress it would cause you.
+When you talk to an enforcement agent, explain why your vulnerability could be made worse by bailiff action and ask them to cancel any upcoming visits because of the distress it would cause you or someone living with you.

-Remember to keep a note of when you called and what you agreed on during the call and, if you can, keep your creditor informed of the situation (if you owe council tax, your creditor will be your local council).
-Some creditors will avoid bailiff action altogether if they know you’re vulnerable and doing so could cause further harm to your mental or physical well-being.
+Remember to keep a note of when you called and what was agreed during the call and, if you can, keep your creditor informed of the outcome.
+Some creditors will avoid bailiff action altogether if they know you’re vulnerable and doing so could cause further harm to your mental or physical wellbeing.

 Debt help tailored to you